Astigmatism: What is it? How can it be corrected?

 Astigmatism can be corrected with eyeglasses, toric (astigmatic) soft contact lenses and gas permeable (rigid) contact lenses.
 Surgically, astigmatism can be corrected with laser vision correction (99% accurate), or for small amounts (less than 1.5 diopters) of astigmatism, Limbal Relaxing Incisions LRI (80% accurate), and Toric Intraocular Lenses in conjunction with cataract surgery (95% accurate).

 Several intraocular lenses are approved by the FDA for the surgical correction of astigmatism during cataract surgery.
-They include
+The most commonly recommended are:

 Typically, a patient’s eye is marked while sitting upright as the eye may rotate (cyclotorsion) when they lay supine for surgery.
 Surgery is painless and takes about 15 to 20 minutes.
 If the lens rotates more than 5 degrees it may be necessary to return to the operating room weeks later to rotate the lens to the desired axis.